Factbox: Global oil, gas producers slash spending after price rout

 Santos Ltd (STO.AX), Australia’s No. 2 independent gas producer, said it is reviewing all its capital spending plans in light of the collapse in oil prices and would stop all new hiring.

-Reporting by Ron Bousso and Sonali Paul; Editing by Mark Potter and Devika Syamnath
+Reporting by Ron Bousso and Sonali Paul; editing by Jason Neely